Even when both parents work, the majority of household chores are still completed by women. Here’s how to make home life more equitable.

 INEQUALITY STARTS WITH PARENTAL LEAVE

 Many couples happily tick along as equals before they have their first child, dividing jobs at home, charging ahead at the office, and dreaming of the family they’ll create together.
-Today, millennial women are more highly educated than their male counterparts; millenial men say that they want to be much more involved as parents than previous generations of fathers.
+Today, millennial women are highly motivated to progress in their careers and men say that they want to be much more involved as parents than previous generations of fathers.

 But the reality of pregnancy and the disparity in maternity and paternity leave policies, means that women take on the brunt of work with a newborn.
 As they develop competence in caring for their children, the divide in parental confidence between men and women begins.
 Within weeks, a new mother knows how to tell the difference between baby’s hunger cries and sleep cries, dad, with fewer hours on the job, looks to his partner to guide him.